-A Critical Forensic Look At Radiant Logistics Strategy, Management, And Financial Accounting Strain Suggests 30% - 50% Downside Risk
+A Critical Forensic Look At Radiant Logistics Strategy, Management, And Financial Accounting Strain Suggests 30-50% Downside Risk

 Spruce Point's Rebuttal:

 Unfortunately, it has also exposed Wheels to the truck brokerage market at exactly the wrong time - when margins have compressed and visibility has vanished.
-The deal came at a punitive cost to investors, and now Radiant's financials are indicating strain
+The deal came at a punitive cost to investors, and now Radiant's financials are indicating strain.

 What the stock promoters and bulls say:

-Expanding margins should follow: Using this calculation of EBITDA to net revenues, adjusted EBITDA margins have expanded from 2.6% in F08 to 14.4% in F16
+Expanding margins should follow: Using this calculation of EBITDA to net revenues, adjusted EBITDA margins have expanded from 2.6% in F08 to 14.4% in F16.

 Spruce Point's Rebuttal:

 Radiant has admitted that its recognition of revenues and expenses don't conform to GAAP and are aggressive.
 We suggest looking at operating cash flow instead.
-Last quarter's operating cash flow margin was just 6.0%, near its lowest level in 7 quarters
+Last quarter's operating cash flow margin was just 6.0%, near its lowest level in seven quarters.

 What the stock promoters and bulls say: